BlackElkX/docker-nimiq-miner/readme.md

 ### VERSION
 **Default: 1.5.7-1**

-You can use the ENV variable to change the version.
+You can use this variable to change the official miner version.

 *See available versions at [nimiq repository](https://repo.nimiq.com/deb/pool/stable/main/n/nimiq/).*